José Clemente Orozco: First-floor murals

-Second floor murals
+Second-floor murals

-The second story of murals by Orozco in the Escuela Nacional Preparatoria, which were painted in 1923-24, includes the murals Law and Justice, Jehovah Between the Rich and the Poor, Liberty, Garbage, and The Rich, which are listed in order from left to right.
+The second story of murals by Orozco in the Escuela Nacional Preparatoria, which were painted in 1923–24, includes the murals Law and Justice, Jehovah Between the Rich and the Poor, Liberty, Garbage, and The Rich, which are listed in order from left to right.

-Third floor murals
+Third-floor murals

-The third story, created between 1924-1926, includes the murals, Women, The Grave Digger, The Blessing, The Workers, The Farewell, The Family, and The Revolutionaries.
+The third story, created between 1924 and 1926, includes the murals, Women, The Grave Digger, The Blessing, The Workers, The Farewell, The Family, and The Revolutionaries.

 The Farewell is grandiose in scale and displays the final moments before the sacrifice of the Revolution.
 The landscape is somber, as is the expression behind the leftward earthbound woman, who appears to be the man's mother or grandmother.
 There are three pairs present in this mural: the leftward couple of the elderly woman and the man who kisses her hand, another couple locked in a final embrace, and a third one of two stooping men.
 The rhythmic pairing suggests a shared identity of the men who are leaving to fight the Revolution.
 "What this treatment does to history, to real events such as departing to fight a revolution, is to turn it into a natural (that is, of nature), inevitable, and timeless event, or not an event at all but a condition about which humans can do nothing to change since the condition is made of them and vice versa."

 Stairway murals

-Additional murals, completed by Orozco in 1924-1926, are "painted on the walls and rising overheads of the ground floor," including Aboriginal Races, Franciscans Helping the Sick, The Youth and Cortés and Malinche.
+Additional murals, completed by Orozco in 1924–1926, are "painted on the walls and rising overheads of the ground floor," including Aboriginal Races, Franciscans Helping the Sick, The Youth and Cortés and Malinche.
 The Drinking Men and The Engineers encase the stairway on the east wall of the courtyard.

 Cortés and Malinche is a dignified view of the creation of the first mestizo, a result of the Spanish colonialism in Mexico.
 "This union between the Spanish European conquistador and his female Indian mistress was an incontestable historical fact" and is demonstrated as the two bodies join into one.
 Their bodies are Michelangelo-like as they represent the "Old World man and a New World woman."
 Orozoco works to represent the inequities present between this relationship by portraying Cortés' gestures as domineering and Malinche's as subordinate.
 Cortés' gesture of placing his arm across Malinche's torso, "both prevents an act of supplication for the Indian on Malinche's part and acts as a final separation from her former life."
 This image serves as a synthesis of the Spanish colonization of Mexico, the critical role Malinche played, and the beginning of the mestizo in Mexican history.